Glossary of Italian gold-ground painting

 S

-Santa Conversazione — It.
+Santa Conversazione — Subject

 A compositional type depicting the Virgin and Child with saints informally grouped in a shared space, which gradually replaced the rigidly divided polyptych format from c.
 1420 onward.
 The type represents a late, transitional stage of the gold-ground tradition.

-Sgraffito — It.
+Sgraffito — Tech.

 In tempera painting, the technique of scratching through an upper paint layer to reveal the gold or lighter layer beneath, creating patterns of shining lines in draperies, architectural ornament, and haloes.
 Distinguished from incising, which scores the ground before painting.

-Sinopia — It./Gk.
+Sinopia — Tech.

 A red-ochre underdrawing, named after the ancient port of Sinope on the Black Sea from which the pigment was traded.
 In panel painting, an equivalent preliminary drawing in red or black defined figures before the application of paint.